nyuuyn/ProSitSituationHandler/README.md

 ### Run ###

-To run the situation handler, use eclipse and run routes.Main or you can just run the jar created from maven with "java -jar SituationHandler.jar".
+To run the situation handler, use eclipse and run main.Main or you can just run the jar created from maven with "java -jar SituationHandler.jar".

 Note that the situation handler needs its database running.
 It uses a MySQL Database server.
 You can use the structure dump to create the required tables.